Coolcord/Level-Headed/README.md

  **Q: What are you trying to work towards?**

- A: There are two major goals that I'm hoping to accomplish.
-The first is a pattern database for the "SMB1_Compliance" generator.
+ A: The next major goal is a pattern database for the "SMB1_Compliance" generator.
 This should make it significantly easier to create new patterns and also allow users to create their own.
-The second goal is to add support for another game that isn't a Nintendo property.
+Progress has been made towards this with the addition of [Sequential Archives](https://github.com/Coolcord/Sequential_Archive) in v0.3.0, but there's still a lot more work to be done before this can happen.

+ **Q: I set a level type to uncommon, but I got it multiple times in a row!
+Is this a bug?**

+ A: Technically, no. Each commonality is associated with a weight like so:
+ * Very Common = 50 points
+ * Common = 30 points
+ * Uncommon = 15 points
+ * Rare = 5 points
+ * None = 0 points

+ When the level generator goes to generate a new level, it does not care what kind of level came before or will come after.
+All it cares about is the percentage chance that it calculates based upon the weights the user provides.
+Think of this like rolling a dice.
+There's nothing stopping you from rolling four 1's in a row, though it's unlikely to happen.
+To get an idea of the numbers, using the default settings, each level has a 32.26% chance of being a Standard Overworld level and a 9.68% chance of being an underwater level.
+Personally, this issue doesn't bother me at all, as the numbers seem to always work themselves out when playing multiple games in sequence.
+However, I may rework this system in the future, as many people seem to expect it to work differently.
+For now, just try dropping what you don't like to "Rare" as that'll make a big difference.

+ **Q: There's no variety!**

+ A: Bear in mind that Level-Headed is only v0.3, so it's only a fraction of what I have planned.
+Think of current releases as a preview of what's to come.
+With each update, this will become less and less of a problem.

+ **Q: When will you support X game?**

+ A: Level-Headed is being designed from the ground up with multi-game support in mind, but don't expect to see support for another game until after v1.0.
+That's a very, very long ways off.

  **Q: Is Level-Headed dead?
 You haven't updated it in months!**